 “There’s also a significant potential drawback to assumptions for the veteran homeowner,” says Birk.
 “Whatever VA loan entitlement the veteran is using on their current home stays tied up in the property until their original loan is repaid in full.
 The only way to unlock it in an assumption transaction is for the assumer to be a veteran who is willing to substitute their entitlement for the homeowner’s.”

-And if that doesn’t happen, then the veteran has VA loan entitlement for purchases in the future is diminished.
+And if that doesn’t happen, then the veteran's VA benefits may be reduced.

 “They may need a down payment or in some cases be unable to use their VA loan benefit at all,” says Birk.

 As home prices have increased, the average homeowner is sitting on a record amount of home equity.
 Savvy homeowners are tapping into their equity to consolidate debt, pay for home improvements, or tackle unexpected expenses.
 Rocket Mortgage, the nation's largest mortgage lender, offers competitive rates and expert guidance.Get Started

 How to find out if your mortgage is assumable